Banjoman221/Hymn-Program-v2/README.md

 I wrote a powershell script to create an exe file and copy relavant files to the created directory.
 The script relies on cx_freeze to create the exe file.
-You can install it using the command: pip install --upgrade cx_Freeze For aditional info go to https://cx-freeze.readthedocs.io/en/latest/installation.html
+You can install it using the command: pip install --upgrade cx_Freeze.
+For aditional info go to https://cx-freeze.readthedocs.io/en/latest/installation.html

 <h2>The Main screen should look like this when opened:</h2>